-The Company sponsors the following retirement benefit plans to provide certain pension and postretirement benefits for its retirees and current employees as follows:
+The Company sponsors the following retirement benefit plans to provide certain pension and post-retirement benefits for its retirees and current employees as follows:

-- The Unitil Corporation Retirement Plan (Pension Plan)-The Pension Plan is a defined benefit pension plan.
+• The Unitil Corporation Retirement Plan (Pension Plan)-The Pension Plan is a defined benefit pension plan.
 Under the Pension Plan, retirement benefits are based upon an employee's level of compensation and length of service.
-In September 2009, the Company amended the Pension Plan as follows: - The Pension Plan was closed to non-union employees hired on or after January 1, 2010.